Biotechnology Programs in Great Demand due to Advancements in Healthcare, reveals AURAK

 Date

-(MENAFN- Communicate Gulf) With the global biotechnology industry expected to reach $465.9 billion in 2024 and growing at a compound annual growth rate (CAGR) of 12.3%, demand for biotechnology graduates is on the rise, according to the American University of Ras Al Khaimah (AURAK).
+(MENAFN- Communicate Gulf) RAS AL KHAIMAH, UAE, October 21, 2024: With the global biotechnology industry expected to reach $465.9 billion in 2024 and growing at a compound annual growth rate (CAGR) of 12.3%, demand for biotechnology graduates is on the rise, according to the American University of Ras Al Khaimah (AURAK).

 The university, which has been offering its Bachelor of Science in Biotechnology since 2012, has seen a significant rise in enrolments.
 The four-year program consists of interdisciplinary core courses with three concentrations: Cell and Molecular Biotechnology, Medical Biotechnology and Forensic Biology.